Canon M6 vs Sony A7

-The Canon EOS M6 and the Sony Alpha A7 are two digital cameras that were revealed to the public, respectively, in February 2017 and October 2013.
+The Canon EOS M6 and the Sony Alpha A7 are two digital cameras that were announced, respectively, in February 2017 and October 2013.
 Both the M6 and the A7 are mirrorless interchangeable lens cameras that are based on an APS-C (M6) and a full frame (A7) sensor.
-Both cameras offer a resolution of 24 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 24 megapixels.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon M6 vs Sony A7

-The physical size and weight of the Canon M6 and the Sony A7 are illustrated in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Canon M6 and the Sony A7.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the M6 – represents the basis or 100 percent across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the M6 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7 is considerably larger (57 percent) than the Canon M6.
 Moreover, the A7 is markedly heavier (22 percent) than the M6.
 It is noteworthy in this context that the A7 is splash and dust-proof, while the M6 does not feature any corresponding weather-sealing.